A Finitely Stable Edit Distance for Merge Trees: Introduction

-The works that have been dealing with the specific topic of merge trees can be divided into two groups: the first group is more focused on the definition of a suitable metric structure on merge trees and the second is more focused on the properties of merge trees and their relationships with persistence diagrams.
-The first group, in turns, splits into works dealing with the interleaving distance between merge trees and other metrics with very strong - \emph{universal} - theoretical properties \citep{merge, merge_interl, interl_approx, merge_intrins, merge_frechet, curry2021decorated, cardona2021universal}, and metrics which are more focused on the computational efficiency \citep{merge_farlocca, merge_farlocca_2, merge_wass} at the cost of sacrificing stability properties and trying to mitigate the resulting problems with pre-processing and other computational solutions.
-The other group of articles, instead, investigates structural properties of merge trees, answering questions like how many merge trees share the same persistence diagram \citep{kanari2020trees,curry2021trees}, defining function spaces on merge trees \citep{pegoraro2021metric} and obtaining other structures which lie in between persistence diagrams and merge trees \citep{mergegrams}.
+The works that have been dealing with the specific topic of merge trees can be divided into two groups: the first group is more focused on the definition of a suitable metric structure on merge trees and the second is more focused on the properties of merge trees and their relationships with PDs \citep{kanari2020trees,curry2021trees,beers2023fiber}.
+The first group, in turns, splits into a) works dealing with the interleaving distance between merge trees and other metrics with very strong theoretical properties \citep{merge, merge_interl, interl_approx, merge_intrins, merge_frechet, curry2021decorated, cardona2021universal}, b) metrics which are more focused on the computational efficiency \citep{merge_farlocca, merge_farlocca_2, merge_wass, sridharamurthy2021comparative, wetzels2022deformation} at the cost of sacrificing stability properties and trying to mitigate the resulting problems with pre-processing and other computational solutions.
+In particular, all these computationally-friendly metrics are framed as different variations stemming from the classical tree edit distance between unlabeled trees, which is obtained minimizing the edit distance for labeled trees \citep{tai1979tree, survey_ted} over all possible sets of labels.
+We further comment on this fact in the following section.